 API 5L3 is a fracture toughness test used to determine the fracture ductility of a specimen.
 A set of two specimens are tested per heat number.
 Upon evaluation, a minimum of 85% shear average must be met to be considered a passing test.

-ASTM E436 is used to determine the temperature range where carbon and low alloy steels morph from brittle to ductile.
-This method can be used for research and development, to determine material suitability for a specific application, or a method of quality control for a manufacturing process.
+ASTM E436 is The Standard Test Method for Drop Weight Tear Tests of Ferritic Steels, and is used research and development, to determine material suitability for a specific application, or a method of quality control for a manufacturing process.

 Sample dimensions in both specifications are essentially identical at 3" W x 12" L with a +/- tolerance.
 A pressed notch is most commonly used and is the preferred notch.
 A chevron notch is sometimes employed on high energy material to help reduce the possibility of an inverse fracture, thus an invalid result.

 DWTT For Nil-Ductility Transition Temperature of Ferritic Steels

 ASTM E208 is the standard test method is used to determine the temperature at which the fracture mode of steel morphs from ductile to brittle when subjected to an impact load.
 Above the NDT, the steel will have elastic characteristics and will stretch or bend upon impact.
 Below the NDT, the steel will have become brittle, and therefore crack upon impact.
 A common application for this test is for steel plates that will used on the hulls of ships designed to be subjected to arctic conditions.

 A crack-starter weld bead is placed on the surface that is then notched to provide brittle material which initiates a crack in the base material once the load is applied.
 The impact load is provided by a guided, free-falling weight with an energy of 250 to 1200 ft-lbf (340 to 1630 J) depending on the yield strength of the steel to be tested.
 The specimens are prevented by a stop from deflecting more than a few tenths of an inch.